This is a blog and a website.

 I am fascinated by the fact that people come together in order to do things, how they organise in order to do so, and how the emergent complexity is managed.
 I am especially interested in how this plays out in the particularly complex stakeholder environment of the public sector.
 The place where these issues are most pronounced is usually when organisations come together in cross-boundary or cross-sector working.
 I’m fascinated by the role of evidence (especially quantitative evidence) in decision-making.
 I’ll be looking to get hands-on in working on some of these issues with people who live the reality of them.

 In terms of what I have to offer – I’ve been very lucky in the breadth of my career and the opportunities I have been given (or been able to create).
-In nearly thirty years so far I have not suffered from a situation where some years have been a near-repeat of previous ones.
+In more than thirty years I have not suffered from a situation where some years have been a near-repeat of previous ones.
 It has definitely not been the same year repeated thirty times.
 My roles have spanned public, private and voluntary sectors.
 I’ve operated in senior top team executive roles and non-executive ones.
 I have had “hand to hand” change management operational roles and very strategic, advisory ones.

 I’ve been commercial development director for a large financial services organisation, deputy chief executive of a county council, MD of a 120-person management consultancy, chair of an arts charity, senior executive headhunter for a major firm, director of culture change in a london borough, audit chair for a world-class agricultural research institute, board development adviser, team facilitator, a paid coach and unpaid mentor, local government sector strategist and market adviser for a top service provider, member of HMT/DCLG appointed independent service transformation challenge panel …